Managing Sensory Processing Differences as an Adult

 Faced with the choice of making baby food from scratch or baby-led weaning, both these options present challenges for mums with sensory processing disorder (SPD), motor planning and organisational difficulties.

-Making baby food from scratch involves a lot of peeling, chopping and following a list of instructions, whilst child-led weaning involves a lot of cleaning which can be brutal for someone who is over-responsive to tactile sensory input.
+Making baby food from scratch involves a lot of peeling, chopping and following a list of instructions, whilst child-led weaning involves a lot of cleaning which can be brutal for someone who is over-responsive to tactile sensory information and input.

 On the other hand, there is a wide range of ready meals for babies and toddlers available in most supermarkets which can be a lifesaver for parents with sensory differences.
 However, parents can sometimes be judged for taking that option.